 27 For the Son of man shall come in the glory of his Father with his angels; and then he shall reward every man according to his works.
 (Author’s emphasis)

 But wait.
 That Scripture says every man shall be rewarded.
 That verse means that those who have obeyed God, received Jesus Christ as their Lord and Savior, and have lived a pleasing life unto Him will be positively rewarded.
 In contrast, those who were disobedient and did the opposite will be negatively rewarded.
 So, no matter what happens, everyone will receive a reward based on his behavior.
 It seems that a wise individual would work towards a positive reward since a reward is awaiting every man.
 Hmmm.
 That puts a little different spin on the concept of the Pie in the sky, by and by, doesn’t it?
 Mat.
 12:36-37 tells us:

 36 But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment.

 37 For by thy words thou shalt be justified, and by thy words thou shalt be condemned.

-So even the very words that one speaks will be evaluated and each individual will be judged based even upon the idlest words.
-Sounds like since we all will partake of that Pie in the sky by, and by we’d better make sure that our pie is sweet.
+Even the very words that one speaks will be evaluated, and each individual will be judged based on the idlest comments.
+It sounds like since we all will partake of that Pie in the sky by and by, we’d better make sure that our Pie is sweet.
 We might have to eat our words.
 It’s up to each of us.
-Get right people and let’s go home.
+Get right, people, and let’s go home.
 BTW, Holiness is still Right!